10 Key Factors for a Robust Disaster Recovery Plan

 7. Earmark funds for disaster recovery

-IT resources may need to be made available fast in the event of a disaster, so understanding the scale and nature of the potential hardware, networking and software expenses that will be required is a must for all organisations concerned about continuity planning.
+IT resources may need to be made available very quickly in the event of a disaster.
+Understanding the scale and nature of the potential hardware, networking and software expenses that will be required, is a must for all organisations concerned about continuity planning.

-For this reason it’s vital that you have quick access to funds and finance resources.
+For this reason it’s vital that you have quick access to financial resources.

 8. Create a sound communication plan

 As well as assigning coordinators as points of contact, lines and chains of communication need to be set up and tested regularly to ensure they work.
-The communications chain must be updated regularly to account for staff changes.
+The communications chain must be reviewed regularly and updated as required to account for staff changes.

-Mobile phone numbers and/or emails must be kept up to date and other backup lines of communication should be identified, as one missing link in the chain could bring the plan down.
+Mobile phone numbers and/or email addresses must be kept up to date.
+Other backup lines of communication should also be identified, as one missing link in the chain could bring the plan down.

 Once the communication plan is in place, it should be published and employees made aware (regularly) so they know what to do.